ratnadeepika27/CS668-3D-Anatomy-Reconstruction/README.md

 59 bones (e.g., femur, skull, vertebrae),
 10 muscles and 8 vessels.

-## Why We Chose These Models:
-**3D U-Net:** Known for its encoder-decoder architecture with skip connections, the 3D U-Net is highly effective in preserving spatial details and achieving precise segmentation.
-It is ideal for accurately reconstructing anatomical structures.

-**3D GAN:** GANs excel in generating realistic and visually plausible outputs by learning the underlying distribution of the data.
-The adversarial training process ensures the generation of high-quality anatomical reconstructions.

-**Denoising Autoencoder (DAE):** DAEs are effective at handling noisy or incomplete data by learning robust representations of the input.
-This makes them suitable for scenarios with corrupted or incomplete input data.

 ## Methodology
 **Data Preparation:**

 **Preprocessing:** The 3D CT scans and their corresponding anatomical segmentations, stored in 'nii.gz' format, are processed using nibabel and NumPy.
 The data is normalized and visualized to ensure quality.

 **Model Implementation:**